May’s theorem

 Proof#

-Our social choice function (voting system) should be anonymous, so we can disregard the choices of specific voters and care only about the total number of votes for each candidate.
-Let $a$ and $b$ be the numbers of votes for candidates $A$ and $B$ respectively.
+Our social choice function (voting system) should be anonymous, meaning that the identities of individual voters are irrelevant—we care only about the total number of votes each candidate receives.
+Let $a$ and $b$ be the numbers of votes for candidates $A$ and $B$, respectively.